Brian E. Colless

 connections to the Phaistos Disk set of signs, and/or to the Knossos inventory.

-With regard to the general question of the scripts, languages, and ethnic groups
+With regard to the general question of the scripts, languages, and ethnic groups of Crete

-offered by Tristan Carter et al:
+by Tristan Carter et al:

 Differential Y-chromosome Anatolian influences on the Greek and Cretan Neolithic’